Stanley Maxted

-Stanley Maxted (21 August 1895 – 10 May 1963) was a Canadian soldier, singer, radio producer, journalist and actor.
+Stanley Herbert Maxted (21 August 1895 – 10 May 1963) was an English-Canadian soldier, singer, radio producer, journalist and actor.
 He worked for the Canadian Broadcasting Corporation (CBC) and later for the British Broadcasting Corporation (BBC) as a war correspondent during World War II.
 Following the war, he became an actor.

 Maxted was a British home child who came to Toronto, Ontario, Canada in 1906 via Fegan Homes.
 He enlisted in 1915 and fought in World War I. Twice wounded and gassed during the First World War, he survived and became a singer.
 In the 1930s, he began working for the CBC as a journalist.

 Maxted was seconded to work for the BBC in England during the Second World War.
-Maxted was present at on D-Day and the Battle of Arnhem alongside fellow BBC reporter Guy Byam and newspaper reporters Alan Wood of the Daily Express and Jack Smyth of Reuters.
+Maxted was present at D-Day and the Battle of Arnhem alongside fellow BBC reporter Guy Byam and newspaper reporters Alan Wood of the Daily Express and Jack Smyth of Reuters.
 Maxted later covered the war in the Pacific in 1945, which he described as more difficult than reporting from Europe due to the distances covered.

 Early life

 Stanley Herbert Maxted was born on 21 August 1895 in Folkestone, Kent, England to Fanny Emma (née Sanderson) and Herbert Hope Maxted.
 After his parents' marriage failed, he was taken into care by Fegan Homes (founded by the nonconformist evangelist J. W. C. Fegan) and immigrated to Canada in 1906.
 Contrary to Fegan's policy of placing young boys on farms to serve as labourers, Maxted boarded as a teenager with the family of Dr. Malcolm Sparrow, a prominent dentist and amateur tenor residing in the Parkdale district of Toronto.
 Living with the Sparrows afforded Maxted the opportunity to attend Toronto's Parkdale Collegiate Institute, where he won two scholarships and excelled in sports.
 Maxted also reportedly studied singing privately under the tutelage of the renowned voice instructor Otto Morando.

-Following high school, Maxted began forestry studies at the University of Toronto, but war was mounting in Europe and he only completed one term before dropping out to enlist.
+Following high school, Maxted began forestry studies at the University of Toronto, but the First World War began and he only completed one term before dropping out to enlist.